timo/zasim/docs/overview.rst

 configurations from images, ascii files, patterns and probabilities, but since a configuration is just a numpy array, anything can be used as a data source.

+Such a configuration generator object from the config module can be passed as the `config` option to the constructor of Target and most prefabricated simulators.

+Some cellular automata like those that work like electronic or logic circuits require a powerful editor for comfortable creation and editing of configurations.
+Zasim doesn't strive to offer such a tool.
+Instead, the `zasim.config.ImageConfiguration <image import>` config generator and the `~zasim.display.qt.BaseQImagePainter.export` function of the qt display classes allow you to use regular graphics programs like `The Gimp` for your configurations.